Wednesday 16 October 2019

 TAFE and university: Differences in design

-Presented by Ruth Wilson, Director, Architectus
+Ruth Wilson, Director, Architectus

 Tertiary and TAFE institutions have traditionally operated as separate entities.
 However, university facilities are increasingly reflecting a more hands-on, problem-based, industry-connected TAFE mentality: industry innovation hubs, simulation suites, maker spaces and object-based learning labs are providing tertiary students with things that TAFE students have arguably always experienced.